Avoiding Sexism in Canada and the United States

 Do not touch anyone with more than a handshake unless you are certain your action will be welcomed.

-This can be a strain for people from many cultures (including some found in North America) where friendly, informal touching between men and women is not considered offensive.
+This can be a strain for people from many cultures (including some found in North America), where friendly, informal touching between men and women on let's say an arm or a quick hug is not considered offensive.

 in doubt, leave it out."